The data fabric for the agent economy.

 3. qbo.vendor.56.PrimaryEmailAddr "new@acme.com"

-Manifold maps fields across systems — it knows that HubSpot's email is Stripe's email is QuickBooks' PrimaryEmailAddr.
-Updates are translated automatically using the cross-source field mapping built at discover time.
+Manifold maps fields across systems — it knows which field in System A corresponds to which field in System B. Updates are translated automatically using the cross-source field mapping built at discover time.
 No LLM in the loop.
 No guessing.

 Safety